GregS1t/LatentDiffusionModel_GalaxyZoo2/README.md

 ## Applications

 This model has only been tested on the Galaxy Zoo 2 dataset.
-But
+But adapting the network, it's easy to use it on other dataset.

 ## Galaxy Zoo Dataset